MariaKatariinaH/WebProjekti/README.md

 The frontend was made in Visual Studio Code and it is using React.
 The frontend starts from Visual Studio Code with commands
 - cd frontend
 - npm start

+The database was created using Microsoft SQL Server Management Studio.